 Anyone who has been to Vietnam before knows that Vietnam equals traffic madness, mainly for the reason of the amount of motorbikes that are present in the country.
 You can visit cities, or the most deserted little towns, but motorbikes can be found anywhere.
-The iconic Honda Win is very famous as a backpacker’s motorbike.
+The iconic Honda Win is very famous as a backpacker’s motorbike, and riding one through Vietnam is one many people’s Southeast Asia Bucket List!
 For somewhere between $175 and $300 you will find yourself buying a Honda Win of a backpacker or a mechanic.
 Not planning to ride a motorbike?
 Maybe arriving in Vietnam will change your mind… so scroll down below and read about all my tips and tricks about renting, buying and riding a motorbike in Vietnam!

-Buying?
 Buying a motorbike?
-Are you insane?
-Well no… As I stated above, buying a motorbike in Vietnam can be as cheap as $175, doesn’t mean the bike is of the greatest quality.
+You must be joking, right?
+Well… no. As I stated above, buying a motorbike in Vietnam can be as cheap as $175, that doesn’t mean though the bike is of the greatest quality.
 Especially the famous Honda Win’s have been known for breaking down on a weekly basis; if you are an unlucky buyer perhaps even on a daily basis.
 I have heard tens of stories of backpackers investing more money in their bikes than that it was actually worth.
+But I have also heard many stories of backpackers who did not have to invest one penny.
 So the second option is to rent a motorbike, but how beneficial is this?
 Let me list some of the advantages and disadvantages of buying a motorbike first:

 - Not dependent on when you have to return the bike

 - Full freedom

 - No deposits paid